Best Stylish Bike Helmets – Find a Cool Commuter Helmet [Top 4 in 2020]

-If you do, here are five recommendations for cool bike helmets so you can be well-protected and look the part on your two wheels:
+If you do, here are our recommendations for cool bike helmets so you can be well-protected and look the part on your two wheels:

 This America-based company offer plenty of variety with their helmets, catering for adults, children and even babies with their designs.

 Pledging to ‘make helmets fun again’ and to ‘make helmets for everyone’, Nutcase have worked with three international artists each year since 2014 to ensure they keep offering the freshest designs.

 So, if you’re keen on a quirkier helmet design in the price range of about £50 – £100, then be sure to check out Nutcase’s wide range of models.

 This is certainly a more minimal variation, but this ABUS design is also available in three sizes and 12 different colours if you want to add a bit more life to your helmet.